from £150 /night help Price for guests, Nights approx:

-Originaly built in the 1930's, St. Michael's has been totally restored to the very highest standard.
-It enjoys truly spectacular 180 degree frontline sea views.
+St. Michael's was purpose built in 2007 to a very high standard.
+It enjoys truly spectacular 180 degree front-line sea views.
 To the east you see the Rame Peninsula, to the west Looe Island and out to sea the famous Eddystone lighthouse.
 The wildlife in the area is superb, and we've seen Dolphins swimming in front of the house.

 The sea views from the kitchen, drawing room and the two upstairs suites are breathtaking.
 With floor to ceiling sliding french doors you feel like you're on a ship.

 The large (13m x 7m) terrace has loungers, a dining set and a charcoal BBQ.
-It's totally private, well protected from the wind and is literally a 2 minute walk to the most stunning beach; the coastal path is also 2 minutes away.
+It's totally private, well protected from the wind and is literally a 2 minute walk to the most stunning beach and the coastal path.

 |Size||Sleeps up to 10, 4 bedrooms|